Skip to main content

 3. Activities related to the global soccer tournament: Programs which intentionally engage visitors, employees and residents during the FIFA World Cup™ between June 1 and July 19.

-If your program or activity does not align with one of these priorities, you are still welcome to apply, as long as your proposal meets our minimum requirements.
+Applications for programs and activities which do not directly align with one of these priorities are still welcome, as long as they meet our minimum requirements.

 Key Dates and Application Details